 I don't know how useful - if at all - these reports are to people... my infographics get shared far more widely on Twitter, but of course they are a single-click thing.
 Hence I'd welcome any feedback - even if it's "nah, don't bother" - and I'll not do any more in this format if that is the case!

-I can be reached on Twitter direct message - @DrLindaDykes - or by email.
+I can be reached on Twitter direct message - @DrLindaDykes or at firstname.lastname@example.org.